OpenChemistry/tomvizdocs/docs/operator.md

 # Operators

 Operators are the core of the data processing pipeline.
 They are predominantly written in Python, with some developed in C++.
-There are a couple of ways to implement a Python operator.
 Most operators take a volume as an input, do some operations on that volume, and output a volume.
-In Python these are typically viewed as NumPy arrays, where they are a view of the native C++ memory used by Tomviz.
+In Python these are typically viewed as NumPy arrays where they are a view of the native C++ memory used by Tomviz.

 ## Simple Operator

-This operator can be found by clicking on <code>Data Tansforms -> Custom Transform</code>.
-It is one of the simplest transforms possible where all simple operators define the <code>transform_scalars</code> function, import the necessary modules, and then get the data as an array.
+This operator can be found by clicking on `Data Tansforms -> Custom Transform`.
+It is one of the simplest transforms possible where all simple operators define the `transform_scalars` function, import the necessary modules, and then get the data as an array.
 This array can be treated like any NumPy array, operated on, and once ready the output should be set to make it visible to the application.

 ``` python
 def transform_scalars(dataset):